 OVERVIEW

-Through our partnership with California Resilience Partnership, the California Project Preparation Initiative (CPPI) supports communities in advancing infrastructure projects that build equity and resilience and show great promise for community impact by preparing these projects to capitalize upon unprecedented levels of federal and state funding.
+Through the California Resilience Partnership, the California Project Preparation Initiative (CPPI) supported communities in advancing infrastructure projects that build equity and resilience and show great promise for community impact by preparing these projects to capitalize upon unprecedented levels of federal and state funding.

 The passage of the federal Bipartisan Infrastructure Law and Inflation Reduction Act, and of California’s historic 2021 and 2022 State budget, unlocked a once in a generation amount of federal and state resources to support critical infrastructure investments.
-CPPI ensures that communities most in need of these investments can overcome barriers and achieve inter-generalization impact.
+CPPI was formed to ensure that communities most in need of these investments can overcome barriers and achieve inter-generalization impact.

 Create Stronger Project Narratives